Array Functions

 // $array = ['color' => ['favorite' => 'red', 'blue'], 5];

-Values from the second array are always appended to the first.
-The disappearance of the value 10 from the second array may seem a bit confusing.
-It should be noted that this value as well as the value 5 in the first array have the same numeric key 0, so in the resulting field there is only an element from the first array.
+Values from the second array are always appended to the end of the first.
+The disappearance of the value 10 from the second array might seem a bit confusing.
+It's important to realize that this value, as well as the value 5 in the first array, are assigned the same numeric key 0.
+Therefore, the resulting array only contains the element from the first array for this key.

 normalize (array $array, ?string $filling=null)array

-Normalizes array to associative array.
-Replace numeric keys with their values, the new value will be $filling.
+Normalizes an array into an associative array.
+Numeric keys are replaced by their values, and the new value becomes $filling.

 $array = Arrays::normalize([1 => 'first', 'a' => 'second']);